wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 Ligra supports two graph bulk operations.
 The first is vertex map, which applies a given function F to each vertex in a vertex subset, and returns another subset containing nodes for which the function F returns true.
 The function F can potentially alter the vertices.
+The second is edge map, which applies a function F to all edges (u, v), where u belongs to the given vertex subset, v is adjacent to u, and C(v) is true for a given condition function C. Similarly, F may update both u and v.